outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-your-tech-hiring-process-is-costing-you-talent.md

 - Figure out what 'good looks like in the current team and nail down these behaviours you are looking for.
 - List the behaviours and skills you are looking for from someone with X years in Y technology.

+## Elitist Hiring Says: Only Genius Tech Types Are Welcome Here

+You don't have to search Indeed long to find a tech job ad that's peppered with gendered and elitist terms such as:
+- 'Genius'
+- 'Gravitas'
+- 'A real technical wizard'
+- 'An expert rockstar developer'
+- 'Our world class, elite team'

+The same ads often refer to the applicant as 'he/him' as well.
+This is a way to instantly disengage your non-male readers and shout 'you are not welcome here'.
+Again, if you were to break down these terms into the behaviours and skills you are actually looking for what would they be?
+What does 'genius' actually mean?

+## Compassionate Hiring Says: We Really Care About How We Communicate

+We want anyone reading our ads to feel welcomed and included, reducing the chance that they will read something and think 'wow this job is definitely not for me'.
+It might be tempting to swap between she and he but this is still excluding those that are nonbinary.
+'They' is much better and inclusive of nonbinary readers, or simply 'the applicant'.

+### Challenge Yourself

+- Strip out any reference to a given gender in your job ads.
+- Strip out any elitist or gendered terms, you can use many applications to [do this automatically](http://gender-decoder.katmatfield.com/).
+- Get someone ideally in your current team from an underrepresented group to read the job ad and give you feedback on it.
+- If you have used terms like 'genius' or 'rockstar' remove them and think about what behaviours or skills you actually need.

 ## Elitist Hiring Says: Longer Processes Mean Better Quality Hires

 No one enjoys being greeted with a 10 stage interview process.
 Most interviews I've done have ranged from 3 hours all the way to 15 hours+.
 Elitist hiring thinks we are 'weeding out the applicants that won't fit, and making people do lots of tests and trials makes the company a kind of exclusive club.
 In reality, the more hoops to jump through the less likely you are to find and attract diverse people that really fit your needs.